coolchigi/AWS/Terraform Labs/Basics/Terraform Syntax.md

 }

 ```

+## **Modules**
+A module is a set of Terraform configurations that can be used as a reusable component across your infrastructure.
+Modules can be shared across different projects and teams.

 In this example, a variable called `instance_type` is defined as a string with a default value of `t2.micro`.
 The variable is then used in a resource block to set the instance_type attribute for an Amazon Web Services (AWS) instance.